devoft/Fluent-MVVM/README.md

 	};
 contactEditor.FirstName = " john   ";
 ```

+### Property change with validation ###

+Setting optional parameter: `notifyChangeOnValidationError` of the `Validate` method, you can decide whether the property change notification is raise even when validation fails.

+### Coerce with validation ###

 # Getting Started
-Just add devoft.Client as a dependency and start coding
+Just add devoft.ClientModel as a dependency and start coding

 # Build and Test
 devoft.Client.Test is the main testing project